Phuket Diving Holidays

 Thailand is home to the rare and the special.
 The world's smallest species of bear, the Malaysian sun bear is an endangered species due to Asia's demand for its medicinal bile; however it can still be found in one or two of the national parks.
 Or the world's largest, heaviest and stinkiest flower, the rare Rafflesia.
 It's bloom can grow to over 1m in diameter.
 Then there is the wild tiger which still precariously survives on a few isolated islands in the Thai wilderness.

 If you want to escape the bustle and commercialism of Phuket there is much, much more to Thailand - you just need to venture a little further afield!
 You could find yourself marvelling at the pristine, unspoilt landscapes or discovering simple rural life, unchanged for generations.

 Dining Out & Nightlife

 Patong Beach offers a wide variety of restaurants all within a small area so you are bound to find something to suit your taste without having to search far.
 There are some great places to eat, just decide what you fancy and you will find it.
-From local food to international cuisine including Italian, French, German, Indian Scandinavian and Korean,
+From local food to international cuisine including Italian, French, German, Indian, Scandinavian, Japanese and Korean.

 All Phuket's nightlife is centred in Patong.
 One of the most popular and busiest areas is Soi Bangla where there are over 200 bars, pubs and go-go bars alone.
 There are also scores of native and very friendly 'bar girls' in attendance.
 If it's your first visit you may wonder why there are so many attractive ladies working in the drinking establishments but they are not actually bar staff, they offer more than just drinks...